ElHacker/PTAM/README.md

 - Calls `BRIEF` from `BRIEF.py` for keypoint feature descriptor.
 - Uses hamming distance for descriptor matching

-### Running the pipeline for keypoint detection and matching
+### Running the pipeline for keypoint detection and matching for images
 * Download the following files in the run directory:
   - `ORB.ipynb`
   - `ofast9.py`